KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo17 - shell equivalent - minimal version/README.md

 <h3>shell equivalent - minimal version</h3>

 There's only one reason I'm putting it in the demo, because it allows to create a custom folder for applications that can be launched directly from this minimalist shell, like the HelloWorld.efi example.
 So, in the previous demos, if I wanted to run something on physical hardware (ASUS), I had to rename it to bootx64.efi and put it in the \EFI\Boot\ directory on the flash drive.
 Here, I have this minimalist shell as bootx64.efi and can drop the rest of the apps directly into the myApps folder, so I can then load them from that path.
+<br /><br />
+Scenario looks like this: as in the previous demo, I enter the BIOS, then the pendrive and it automatically searches for bootx64.efi (and this is the minimalist shell)

 <h3>File list</h3>